KSP-KOS/KOS/doc/source/commands/flight/cooked.rst

       - possible solution(s)
       - reason

-    * - A large vessel with low torque doesn't seem to be even trying to rotate at all.
-The controls look like they're not even trying, staying near zero.
-I understand that it will rotate slowly, but it should at least try to rotate.
+    * - A large vessel with low torque doesn't seem to be even trying to rotate very quickly.
+The controls may be fluctuating around the zero point, but it doesn't seem to want to even try to turn faster.
       - Increase `STEERINGMANAGER:MAXSTOPPINGTIME` to about 5 or 10 seconds or so.
 Also, slightly increase `STEERINGMANAGER:PITCHPID:KD` and `STEERINGMANAGER:YAWPID:KD` to about 1 or 2 as well to go with it.
       - Once the steering manager gets such a ship rotating at a tiny rate, it stops trying to make it rotate any faster than that because it's "afraid" of allowing it to obtain a larger momentum than it thinks it could quickly stop.
 It needs to be told that in this case it's okay to build up more "seconds worth" of rotational velocity.
 The reason for increasing the Kd term as well is to tell it to anticipate the need to starting slowing down rotation sooner than it normally would.
     * - A vessel seems to reasonably come to the desired direction sensibly, but once it's there the ship vibrates back and forth by about 1 degree or less excessively around the setpoint.